jakpaul/lvgl_touch_calibration/README.md

 ### Configuration
 A couple of configuration options for the system are available in `lv_tc_config.h`:
 - The positions of the points on the screen that are to be pressed during calibration. **You will need to change these to suit the resolution of your screen.**

+    Place them according to these guidelines: All three points should
+    - not be on a straight line.
+If the points do not form a triangle, the calibration will not work.
+    - ideally cover the largest possible area on the screen.
+This minimizes any error in the calibration process.
+    - not be too close to the edges of the screen.
+Here, the resistive touchscreen does not perform as accurately.
+This would cause the calibration results to be unreliable.
+For my screen setup, keeping a margin of roughly 15% worked well.
 - The text on the UI

 That's it.